dbp/website/drafts/remembering-things.markdown

 explanation of this is that calendar events can be seen as a special case of a task that has a particular duration and that gets automatically marked done at the point when it is scheduled.
 In this sense, a particularly useful and common type of task is well supported, but not more general varieties.
-Regardless, general tasks are more subtle.

 While there are dozens (or hundreds?) of task apps (as well as the ones built in to phones), most of them treat tasks alternately as pretty shopping lists (i.e.,